postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 ## Connecting to Amazon API Gateway

-To connect to Amazon API Gateway in Postman, select **APIs** in the left sidebar, and then select the API and version you want to connect.
+To connect to Amazon API Gateway in Postman, select **APIs** in the sidebar, and then select the API and version you want to connect.
 Select the **Deployments** tab, and then select **AWS API Gateway**.

 <img alt="Connecting to AWS API Gateway" src="https://assets.postman.com/postman-docs/deployments-aws-api-gateway-v9-5.jpg" width="915px"/>